superflyer11/mfront_modules/README.md

 spack install mgis
 ```

-In order to make sure that the installation of MoFEM and *mgis* proceeds without any conflicts it is recommented to use [this branch](https://github.com/likask/spack/tree/develop_upstream_master) of the Spack and the following command:
+In order to make sure that the installation of MoFEM and *mgis* proceeds without any conflicts it is recommented to use [this branch](https://github.com/likask/spack/tree/master) of the Spack and the following command:

 ```
-spack install mofem-cephas@develop+mgis
+spack install mofem-users-modules@develop+mgis ^mgis@1.1
 ```

 For a more detailed instructions on installing MoFEM follow [this link](http://mofem.eng.gla.ac.uk/mofem/html/installation.html).